samadhicsec/threatware-docs/docs/source/create/operations.md

 :  The operational security questions a team should answer.
 The question in the first row is usually to ask for a description of system the remaining operational security questions will relate to e.g. `What is the name of the system you team has operational responsibility for controlling access to?`.

 Answers
-:  Answer to the operational security question in the `Questions` column of that row.
+:  The answer to the operational security question in the `Questions` column of that row.
 If a team has no operational security responsibilities then all rows in this column should be left empty.